-Mentally tough performers have an ability to be able to recognise and seize the opportunity to win and to increase their effort when it’s required.
+Mentally tough performers have the ability to be able to recognise and seize the opportunity to win and to increase their effort when it’s required.

-Having a killer instinct to capitalize on the moment when you know you can win
+Having a killer instinct to capitalise on the moment when you know you can win

 This killer instinct enables mentally tough performers to realise when the opportunity to snatch victory is presenting itself.
 It’s the tennis player that capitalises on an opponent’s unexpected error to increase the pressure at a vital time.
 Mentally tough performers don’t hold back when they know that victory is within their grasp they immediately capitalise on that opportunity with a “cold-blooded killer instinct” in order to win.

 Raising your performance “up a gear” when it matters most

 Mentally tough performers can find ‘that little bit extra’ when needed most.
 One of the worst things in sport is that feeling, coming away from a competition with the thought that you had an opportunity but by the time you realised it, it was gone – The mentally tough performer has the presence of mind to realise “this is the moment, do it now, take it”